Scouting Mode

 If Scout does not start, the door may not be fully open, the trap may be offline, or the trap may not have checked in recently.
 Wait for the next check-in, then try again.

-* **Scout Trigger**: Sent if the animal reaches the normal trigger distance.
+- Scout Trigger: Recorded in the trap's activity feed when the animal reaches the normal trigger distance.
 The trap takes a photo, but the door does not close.
+Like the Scout Alert, it stays in the activity feed only — no push, email, Inbox entry, or bell count.

 You can stop Scouting Mode in either of these ways:

-* Tap **Stop Scout** in the Controls popup.
+- In the Controls card, set the arm mode to Off from the dropdown (or tap Disarm).
 The trap returns to Unarmed and the door stays open.

-* Tap **Close** on the trap card.
+- Tap Close door in the Controls card.
 The door closes and the trap returns to Unarmed.

 For capture behavior after the door closes, see After a Capture.